Asian carp: As food

+The Hangzhou dish West Lake Fish in Vinegar Gravy, traditionally made of white amur, is a dish of controversial flavor.

 Copi is available in restaurants in Illinois, Arizona and Washington, DC.; in 7 fish markets in Illinois and Tennessee; and through 7 fish distributors in Illinois, Michigan, New York, Ohio, Maryland and Wisconsin.
-Success of the Copi rebrand of the invasive fish will be measured using pounds of removal as the key metric.
-Removal was projected to total 6,000,000 lbs at launch of the Copi rebrand, and increase to 12,000,000 in the first year following.
-Removal at 2 months from launch exceeded 10,000,000 lbs, on pace to beat year 1 projections.

-As an invasive species
+Pet food

+There are companies making pet food using silver carp in the US and Canada.

+As ornamental fish

+Yuquan (玉泉), one of the well-known scenic spots in Hangzhou, has a large fish pond alive with hundreds of fish of various colors.
+As of 2022, many of the fish there are black amur, with additional bighead carp, nishikigoi, sharpbelly and white amur.
+A three-character inscription, Yu Le Guo (鱼乐国), meaning "fish's paradise", is set above one end of the pond in the calligraphy of a famous gentry-scholar of the late Ming Dynasty named Dong Qichang (董其昌).

+Introduction to North America

+Environmental impact

-Some species of Asian carp cause harm when they are introduced to new environments.
-The black carp feeds on native mussels and snails, some of which can be already endangered.
+Some species of Asian carp cause harm when they are introduced to new environments, especially when free from the risk of predation and allowed to rapidly propagate.
+The black carp feeds on native mussels and snails, some of which are already endangered.
 Grass carp can alter the food webs of a new environment by altering the communities of plants, invertebrates, and fish.
 Silver carp feed on the plankton necessary for larval fish and native mussels.